 Founder and CEO, Rhonda Grace

 Born in 1951 and grew up in El Dorado, Arkansas.
 Raised in a Christian home and an active member of the Methodist Church.
 Graduated from El Dorado High School in 1970.
 Attended Louisiana Tech University, from 1970 to 1972, majoring in Interior Design.
 Former business owner in Ruston, Louisiana.
 Married in 1973 and divorced in 1991.
-Mother of two daughters, five grandchildren and one great grandchild.
+Mother of two daughters, five grandchildren and two great grandchildren.
 Currently attending Christ Church in West Monroe, Louisiana.

 *Called at age 15 to work with alcohol & drug addictions.